maisiesadler53/Distributed_gol/README.md

 - At minimum, the controller and the Game of Life engine should be separate components running on different machines (as per Step 2 above) and communicating.
+- To fully satisfy the criteria your implementation should use multiple AWS nodes efficiently.

 *There is __no need__ to display the live progress of the game using SDL.
 However, you will still need to run a blank SDL window to register the keypresses.*

 ### In your report

 - Discuss the system design and reasons for any decisions made.
+Consider using a diagram to aid your discussion.
 - Explain what data is sent over the network, when, and why it is necessary.
 - Discuss how your system might scale with the addition of other distributed components.